notteddydev/reimagined_lamp/README.md

 - Find out why profession seems to get overridden by email address when scanning qr code on iphone.
 - vcard object for setting / getting properties of a vcard?
 Useful for import / export
 - Set up with nginx on local
+- Prevent 'profession' from being a required field.

 ### Long-term